- An autologous transplant uses a person’s own stem cells.

 These types of transplants are also used to treat blood disorders and immune system diseases, such as aplastic anemia, sickle cell anemia, myelodysplastic syndromes, Waldenström’s macroglobulinemia, and myeloproliferative disorders.
 Which type of transplant is appropriate for a patient is determined by his or her transplant physician.

 The process of growing new blood cells after receiving a transplant generally takes between two and four weeks.
-But because stem cell transplants destroy and rebuild the immune system, patients are left immunocompromised and more vulnerable to infection from common germs and fungi.
+But because stem cell transplants destroy and rebuild the immune system, patients are left immunocompromised and more vulnerable to infection, common germs, and fungi.
 The full recovery of the immune system can take much longer.
 It’s important to ensure that your home is ready for a safe return after the procedure, and to follow your care team’s directions regarding visitor and food restrictions, which are designed to limit your risk of complications.

 About the Medical Reviewer